 Michelle Ott makes illustrations and hand-cut photographs focusing on observations of our physical and social world.
 Her work has been shown nationally and internationally most recently at the Yerba Buena Center for the Arts, Berkeley Art Museum, and the Cranbrook Academy of Art.
 Her illustrations have appeared in the New York Times T Magazine online and are featured throughout The Blue Bottle Craft of Coffee (2012) and Candy Is Magic (2017) both published by Ten Speed Press.
 Ott has given visiting artist lectures at both UC Berkeley and Stanford University and has recently taught in the Art Practice department at Berkeley.
 Michelle is the recipient of several awards including a residency at the Atlantic Center for the Arts (2013), an exhibition and grant from The Institute for the Future (2014), a travel grant and exhibition at the College Art Association Conference (2015), and the Eisner Prize in Art Practice with a post-graduate fellowship residency from UC Berkeley (2015).
 For her service over four summer seasons at McMurdo Station in Antarctica Michelle has received the Antarctica Service Medal.
 She holds a BFA from the Minneapolis College of Art and Design and an MFA from the University of California, Berkeley.
-Michelle is currently the Artist in Residence at the Gateway Science Museum in Chico, California.
+Michelle works at The Bookstore and is currently the Artist in Residence at the Gateway Science Museum in Chico, California

 Paper, Thread.
 2015